 Alexa, how is this going to end?

 The only company that doesn't suffer from the problem is Apple, with Siri.
-This is because Apple has chosen a different path: it sells the devices expensively.
+This is because Apple has chosen a different path: it sells the devices at a high price.
 Bezos' philosophy was "we want to make money when people use our devices, not when they buy them."
-And hoping to entice users with a low price, he's turned Echo and Alexa into basic gadgets: cheap and unremarkable.
+And hoping to attract users with a low price, he turned Echo and Alexa into a basic gadget: cheap and unremarkable.